Trust Company Violations

 In addition to the obvious service as a trustee that is implied by the very name FTC, these companies may provide an array of other typical fiduciary tasks, including:

-Activities FTCs Cannot Perform
+Activities FTC's Cannot Perform

 By the basic terms of the statute, FTCs cannot serve the general public, or any non-family members other than the 35 or fewer employees described above.
 FTC’s are also specifically prohibited from serving as:

-Loss of License
+Loss of license

 The statute specifies numerous grounds for revoking an FTC’s license including:

-Order Removing or Restricting Specific People from Participation
+Order Removing Or Restricting Specific People From Participation

 The statute also allows the removal of specific people from participation in the FTC, or restricting their participation in it, on grounds similar to those that support a loss of the FTC license (above).
 The Office of Financial Regulation initiates the proceeding with a Complaint stating the specific charges and the grounds of those charges.
 Any FTC facing charges has the right to a hearing to defend against the allegations or proposed sanction.